Team - MusicNSW

 Laura Murdoch

-Laura has worked with MusicNSW as the Executive Producer since 2017, working with the team to deliver all services and programs across NSW.
+Laura became Operations Manager in November 2023.
+She has worked with MusicNSW as Executive Producer since 2017, working with the team to deliver services and programs across NSW.
 Leading strategic program development for the organisation, Laura has delivered outstanding results and continues to grow MusicNSW’s reach and impact.
+Laura is based on Gadigal country.

 A black and white photo of Helen, who is smiling at the camera